dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 The dashboard displays your full run history, including job name, status, environment associated, job trigger, commit SHA, schema, and timing info.

-From June 1, 2023, dbt Cloud multi-tenant users can access their run history for the last 365 days through the dbt Cloud user interface (UI) and API.
-This optimizes dbt Cloud's performance by reducing the amount of stored metadata.
-For more info, refer to [Older run history retrieval change](/docs/dbt-versions/release-notes/May-2023/run-history-endpoint).
+dbt Cloud developers can access their run history for the last 365 days through the dbt Cloud user interface (UI) and API.

+We limit self-service retrieval of run history metadata to 365 days in order improve dbt Cloud's performance.
+For more info on the run history retrieval change, refer to [Older run history retrieval change](/docs/dbt-versions/release-notes/May-2023/run-history-endpoint).

 <Lightbox src="/img/docs/dbt-cloud/deployment/run-history.jpg" width="85%" title="Run History dashboard allows you to monitor the health of your dbt project and displays jobs, job status, environment, timing, and more."/>